learn-co-curriculum/rails-form_tag-readme/README.md

 <form action="<%= posts_path %>">
 ```

-This will now redirect to ```/posts```, however we also need to add a method so that the application knows that we are submitting form data via the POST HTTP verb:
+This will now redirect to `/posts`, however we also need to add a method so that the application knows that we are submitting form data via the POST HTTP verb:

 ```ERB
 <form action="<%= posts_path %>" method="post">
 ```

+If you open up the browser and try this you will get an error since the `create` route doesn't exist yet.

 Next we need to draw a route so that the routing system knows what to do when a POST request is sent to the ```/posts``` resource: